ghostery/adblocker/README.md

 <a id="filters"></a>
 ### Manipulating Filters

 Content blockers usually manipulate two kinds of filters: *network* and *cosmetics*.
-The former allows to specify which network request should be block (or redirected), usually from the `WebRequest` API of extensions.
+The former allows to specify which network requests should be blocked (or redirected), usually from the `WebRequest` API of extensions.
 The later allows to alter the DOM of pages directly, hiding elements or injecting scripts.

 <a id="network"></a>
 #### Network Filters